-Part V provides 10% social housing in private developments.
-This augments the Council's own supply in areas of particularly high demand.
+Part V provides 10% social housing in eligible private developments, and as of September 2021, in certain circumstances, this is increased to 20%.-This augments the Council's own supply in areas of particularly high demand.
 Part V assists in the Government Policy of social integration as social houses are provided, tenure blind, in private residential estates in a dispersed manner.
 In addition Part V prevents segregation as it ensures a mix of income groups within developments.
 In 2018, 45 Part V units were provided, in 2019 - 46 units and in 2020 - 29 units.
 This has resulted in 120 families being housed.
 Due to the provisions of the Act this accommodation is purchased at reasonable prices and provides value for money.